 - Next, go to your control panel and turn your knob to pilot.

-- After 30 seconds release the knob and wait for the pilot light to lit up completely.
+- Once the pilot is lit, release the knob and wait for the pilot light to light up completely.

 - First, turn on your propane tank.

-- Next, you’ll start to hear the fan blowing and it will be followed by a click sound.
+- Once you set your thermostat, you should hear the fan start blowing.
+It may be followed by a click sound.